 Tweeter Home shares explode on apparent Twitter mix-up

-The stock, which trades over the counter, closed Thursday at a price of less than a penny a share, and Friday hit a high of 15 cents a share on Friday, before paring gains to trade at 5 cents, a 669 percent rise.
-More than 11.7 million shares had traded by midday.
+The stock had closed on Thursday at a price of less than a penny a share and hit a high of 15 cents a share on Friday, before paring gains to trade at 4.7 cents, a 623 percent rise.

-The volume was the most active trading day for the company since May 10, 2007, when 13.05 million shares were traded and the company reported quarterly results and said it may choose to file Chapter 11 bankruptcy.
+The volume already marked the most active trading day for the company since May 10, 2007, when 13.05 million shares were traded and the company reported quarterly earnings and said it may choose to file Chapter 11 bankruptcy.

 Twitter Inc publicly filed its IPO documents on Thursday, setting the stage for one of the most-anticipated debuts in over a year.

 (Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)

 - Air strike kills 15 civilians in Yemen by mistake: officials